yasakbulut/qmk_firmware/keyboards/crkbd/keymaps/yasakbulut/readme.md

 - MacOS specific fixes:
   - Vertical mouse scroll keys are flipped
   - Horizontal mouse scroll keys are flipped
+  - Ctrl and Super are swapped since MacOS is heavy on Super and could lead to pinkie strain

 ## Reference